silverstripe/cwp/docs/en/development/cwp_functionality/pdf_export.md

 	BasePage:
 	  pdf_export: 1

 Note the yml files do not accept tabs, only spaces.
+You'll also have to call `flush=1` to have the new YML configuration take effect.

 Now you can use `$PdfLink` in your templates which gives you a link to generate the page as a PDF.
 Note that a default "Export PDF" link is provided near the "Print" link at the bottom of the default template.